Teacher Diversity Initiative

 Noyce Scholarship Eligibility

-Noyce scholars will be selected based on several criteria, with priority given to students from groups underrepresented in teaching (in particular minorities and persons with disabilities) and who demonstrate financial need:
+Noyce scholars will be selected based on several criteria, with priority given to students from groups underrepresented in teaching, in particular people of color and people with disabilities, who demonstrate financial need:

 - Strong academic competence, as reflected in an undergraduate GPA of at least 3.0

 - A commitment to teaching in a high-need school district for at least two years after completing the MAT program

 - An aptitude and affinity for teaching youth in a high-need setting, as demonstrated in volunteer or similar work with youth in community or classroom settings

 - A demonstrated commitment to work in collaboration with others in a cohort group and community of practice